ayanroych/Ayan_BlueStampPortfolio/index.md

   **Next Steps:**

-  For my final milestone, I have to put all of the electrical components together into a  box and attach that box to a walking stick I am also planning as a part of my 3rd milestone to create an app from which you can control.
+  For my final milestone, I will put all of the electrical components together into a  box and attach that box to a walking stick.
+I am also planning as a part of my 3rd milestone to create an app from which you can control my Smart Walking Stick.

 # First Milestone